 Steve has played the trumpet since he was a child and continues to play in several bands in the San Francisco Bay Area.
 He searched for a name that would combine both his love of wine and music.
 A cue is a gesture by a conductor signaling musicians that it is time to begin a piece.
 Steve shortened this to simply “Q” – as he says, “In wine, music and life, timing is everything”.

 With On Q he has already experienced one such lucky break of timing.
 In a natural disaster, sometimes there is an extremely fine line between those effected and those who are not.
 Take the earthquake in Napa in August 2014 for example.
-Steve stores his barrels at a wine facility in Napa – when the 2014 South Napa earthquake hit at 3:20am Steve was in Singapore.
+Steve stored his barrels at a wine facility in Napa and when the 2014 South Napa earthquake hit at 3:20am Steve was in Singapore.
 His friend later texted him a photo pulled off one of the TV stations.
-It was the storage facility where he keeps his wines – many of the barrels were lying in a huge pile on the floor wine free flowing on the concrete; the complete destruction was dramatic especially seeing this in person but looking at photographs much later has a similar gut feel impact.
+It was the storage facility where he kept his wines and many of the barrels were lying in a huge pile on the floor wine free flowing on the concrete; the complete destruction was dramatic especially seeing this in person but looking at photographs much later produces a similar gut feel impact.

 As luck would have it, his few barrels were precariously balancing on the steel palates, precious centimeters from coming off and crashing onto the floor.
 Remarkably, none of his wine was destroyed by the earthquake.

-A very unique wine from a Napa producer is their Grenache Noir – this is a red variety but they are making a white wine from it.
-Rather then keeping this wine on the skins – they avoid skin contact during the wine making and pick the fruit at a lower brix then normal.
+A very unique wine from a Napa producer is their Grenache Noir; this is a red variety but they are making a white wine from it.
+Rather than keeping this wine on the skins – they avoid skin contact during the wine making and pick the fruit at a lower brix then normal.
 It is sourced from a vineyard in El Dorado County, was fermented and aged in stainless steel and did not undergo malolactic fermentation.
 The 2015 vintage shows pretty tropical aromas with grapefruit and notes of pear.
 A sweetness of fruit shows on the front of palate with a mineral component.
-Displays a nice crispness – it is a refreshing wine on the palate.
+This bottling displays a noticeable crispness; it is a refreshing wine on the palate.

 Steve focuses on making Cabernet Sauvignon from cooler climate regions in the Napa Valley.
 He has honed in on Coombsville – one of Napa’s cooler sub appellations located just east of the city of Napa.
 He enjoys the balanced wines from grapes growing in the cooler micro climates of Coombsville.
 He currently sources from two vineyards – Massoumi and Lambert Family Vineyard.
 Both are highly sought after with several other well-regarded local winemakers also sourcing fruit from these vineyards.
 Incidentally both vineyards are located very close to each other but the soil types vary dramatically even within such a short distance.